mocanuga/simpleSlider/README.md

-hSlider
+Slider
 =======

-jQuery plugin that handles a horizontal slider.
+jQuery plugin that handles a horizontal and vertical sliders.

-The plugin is a part of a social networking service.